-You must obey Utah's hunter orange regulation (see page 36) if a centerfire rifle hunt is happening in the area where you're hunting.
-Archery and muzzleloader hunters are not required to wear hunter orange if the only other hunt in the area is for a once-in-alifetime species.
+You must obey Utah's hunter orange regulation (see page 42).
+Archery and muzzleloader hunters are not required to wear hunter orange unless the other hunts occurring in the area are for any legal weapon generalseason buck deer or bull elk.